Crisis theory: Crisis or cycles? – alternative Marxist theories of crises

 In 1929 the Communist Academy in Moscow published "The Capitalist Cycle: An Essay on the Marxist Theory of the Cycle", a 1927 report by Bolshevik theoretician Pavel Maksakovsky to the seminar on the theory of reproduction at the Institute of Red Professors of the Communist Academy.
 This work explains the connection between crises and regular business cycles based on the cyclical dynamic disequilibrium of the reproduction schemes in volume 2 of Capital.
 This work rejects the various theories elaborated by "Marxian" academics.
 In particular it explains that the collapse in profits following a boom and crisis is not the result of any long term tendency but is rather a cyclical phenomenon.
 The recovery following a depression is based on replacement of labor-intensive techniques that have become uneconomic at the low prices and profit margins following the crash.
 This new investment in less labor-intensive technology takes market share from competitors by producing at lower cost while also lowering the average rate of profit and thus explains the actual mechanism for both economic growth with improved technology and a long run tendency for the rate of profit to fall.
 The recovery eventually leads to another boom because the lag for gestation of fixed capital investment results in prices that continue such investment until eventually the completed projects deliver overproduction and a crash.

 There is a long history of interpreting crisis theory, rather as a theory of cycles than of crisis.

+" ... in the course of his investigations, Marx was critically dealing with the contemporary literature on the 1866 crisis and its aftermath.
+In this sense, Marx was at least partially involved in the same intellectual milieu from which emerged both Juglar’s (1862; 1892) works on business cycles and Bagehot’s (1873) study on financial regulation."

-An example in 2013 by Peter D. Thomas and Geert Reuten, "Crisis and the Rate of Profit in Marx's Laboratory" suggests controversially that even Marx's own critical analysis can be claimed to have transitioned from the former toward the latter.
+An example of other interpretations: Peter D. Thomas and Geert Reuten in their 2014 "Crisis and the Rate of Profit in Marx's Laboratory" suggests controversially that even Marx's own critical analysis can be claimed to have transitioned from the former toward the latter.